 How To Plant Garlic

 Separate the bulb into cloves.
 Keep the paper on the clove and distribute one clove to each child.
-If you have more kids than cloves, let the other children dig the holes for planting!
+If you have more kids than cloves, let the other children dig the holes for planting.
+Get a stick to act as a divot maker.
 These kids can dig small holes in a straight line about twice the depth of the size of the clove.

 The more space between holes, the larger your cloves can grow.
 If you have a smaller garden bed, stagger the plantings in each row so they are not side by side Have the remaining kids line up to carefully place one clove in one hole, with the pointy part up.